shichen144/GRB-afterglow-stacking-analysis/README.md

   - `fitting/`: Spectral fitting codes
   - `plotting/`: Figure generation scripts
 - `Model/`: The results of forward shock model
+  - `single/`: An example of fitting the LC and SED using the model
+  - `population/`: The model results of the group

 ## 🚀 Quick Start